Owning a shepherd’s hut has never been so popular.

-It’s clear that there are many tremendous shepherd’s hut builders in the UK who craft astonishingly good, superbly designed huts all by hand.
+There are also many tremendous shepherd’s hut builders in the UK who craft astonishingly good, superbly designed huts all by hand.

 It’s also clear though that you don’t always have to buy brand new.
 You don’t even have to buy a second-hand shepherd’s hut if you don’t want to.